-The Pontifical Academy for Life agrees with these opinions, and points out that there is a grave responsibility to use alternative vaccines, not linked to procured abortions in their production, and when these do not exist, their use is licit but everything possible must be done to obtain an alternative vaccine .
+The Pontifical Academy for Life agrees with these opinions and points out that there is a grave responsibility to use alternative vaccines, not linked to procured abortions in their production, and when these do not exist, their use is licit but everything possible must be done to obtain an alternative vaccine .

-In the hypothetical case that the foetuses used had been aborted spontaneously, not induced, the problem of moral complicity with abortion would disappear.
-However, the Instruction Donum vitæ states that “The corpses of human embryos and foetuses, whether they have been deliberately aborted or not, must be respected just as the remains of other human beings.
-In particular, they cannot be subjected to mutilation or to autopsies if their death has not yet been verified and without the consent of the parents or of the mother. […] Also, in the case of dead foetuses, as for the corpses of adult persons, all commercial trafficking must be considered illicit and should be prohibited” .
+In the hypothetical case that the fetuses used had been aborted spontaneously, not induced, the problem of moral complicity with abortion would disappear.
+However, the Instruction Donum vitæ states that “The corpses of human embryos and fetuses, whether they have been deliberately aborted or not, must be respected just as the remains of other human beings.
+In particular, they cannot be subjected to mutilation or to autopsies if their death has not yet been verified and without the consent of the parents or of the mother. […] Also, in the case of dead fetuses, as for the corpses of adult persons, all commercial trafficking must be considered illicit and should be prohibited” .

 Thus, in the case of spontaneous abortions, their donation to science may be licit, in the same way as in the case of a corpse or organs of a person already born.
-Nevertheless, there must be consent from the parents and the foetus should be treated with utmost respect.
-Furthermore, whenever there is an alternative, it is better to use it and not resort to using these foetuses.
+Nevertheless, there must be consent from the parents and the foetus should be treated with the utmost respect.
+Furthermore, whenever there is an alternative, it is better to use it and not resort to using these fetuses.

 Redondo Calderón JL.
 Vacunas, biotecnología y su relación con el aborto provocado.
 Cuad Bioet.
 2008 May-Aug;19(66):321-53.